 formatting criteria enforced by the build (largely, correct metadata in the

-it a number before merging it.
+assign a number before merging it.
 Make sure you include a

 discussions-to header with the URL to a discussion forum or open